-If an employee terminated by the employer without any prior notice and force to relieve immediately with notice period salary.
-By forcing the employee to provide the resignation letter, the employee holding senior manager position, can the employer do this.
-Any possibilities to claim or take legal action against the employer after a year.
+If an employee is terminated by the employer without any prior notice and is forced to leave immediately with the notice period salary, can the employer, by forcing the employee to provide a resignation letter, do this to an employee holding a senior manager position?
+Are there any possibilities to claim or take legal action against the employer after a year?

 From India, Dindigul